Get

 Cream Dachshunds have a coat color similar to that of Golden Retrievers.
 They may be completely cream-colored or have some black shading.
 Types of cream dachshunds include American Creams and the very elegant English Cream which is pretty rare, very expensive, and links back only to a few select U.K. kennels.

-English Cream Dachshunds are different from American Creams in that that American Creams are light red in color while English Creams are lighter.
+English Cream Dachshunds are different from American Creams in that American Creams are light red in color while English Creams are lighter.
 English Creams only come in miniature form in the U.S.

 6. Red